nrv-framework/NRV/docs/tutorials/2_propagation_velocity.rst

 Although not identical, the 3 models have very similar propagation speeds.
 Indeed, these models are very similar, Gaines’ versions being directly derived from the MRG model.
-Lets do the same thing but with unmyelinated models:
+Let's do the same thing but with unmyelinated models:

 .. code:: ipython3